kaykay38/pomodoro-screen-timer/README.md

 - **Environment objects** for dependency injection.
 - **Combine** framework for reactive updates.
 - **Separation of concerns** between models, views, and controllers.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly (use debug mode for faster iteration)
-5. Submit a pull request

 ## License